Skip to content

 Does the word appear in the Bible?

-The word "tattoos" does not appear in the Bible.
+The word "tattoos" appears in the Bible.

 Every relevant passage